mapbox/Hecate/README.md

 ```

 - This step will also create a database role called `hecate` and `hecate_read`.
 If
-the connection fails due to authentication, you're pg_hba file may not be set up
+the connection fails due to authentication, your pg_hba file may not be set up
 to trust local connections.

 Your pb_hba file location can be found using `echo "show hba_file;" | psql -U postgres`